Gabri432/transportation-data-repository/README.md

 ------ enums.py        # List of various Enums
 ------ BusLine.py      # List of various classes used to represent data
 ------ print_json.py   # Utility functions for printing data
------- help.py         # Simple program helping how to use each component
+------ run.py          # Simple program to show an example of usage

 -- v1/                 # First stable version of the data